 Internal joinery and kitchen fittings

 Repair category:

-Notes: Internal joinery is in keeping with a property of this type and age.
-Kitchen fittings appear reasonable.
+Notes: Doors, facings and skirtings are in keeping with a property of this type and age.
+Kitchen fittings are to a modern pattern.

-Chimney breasts and fireplaces

-Repair category: 1

-Notes: It should be confirmed that the wood burning stove was installed by a specialist company, using fire retardant materials where required.
+Chimney breasts and fireplaces Repair category: Notes: It should be confirmed that the wood burning stove was installed by a specialist company, using fire retardant materials where required.
 All flues should be checked prior to any use, and if not in use should be suitably capped and vented.

 Internal decorations

 Repair category:

-Notes: Decoration is reasonable, however some works may become apparent when the property is vacant.
+Notes: Decoration is fresh throughout.